 Average Low / High Temps: June 11/21 C (52/74 F), July 13/23 C (56/75 F), August 12/24 C (55/76 F) (These are just averages and temperatures can be considerably warmer.)

-Visit Prague in the autumn and you will avoid the heat of the summer and take advantage of the changing leaves and open gardens and parks.
+Visit in the autumn and you will avoid the heat of the summer and take advantage of the changing leaves and open gardens and parks.
 Consider visiting either Stromovka Park or Hvězda Summer Palace while the leaves are changing.
-They are remarkable sights.

-November can be a bit grumpy though.
-Winter can start early in November and the days can be gray seemingly without end.
-But, that means fewer tourists and cheaper accommodation.
+And sometimes winter comes early, making November cold and gray seemingly without end.
+But, that means fewer tourists and cheaper hotel deals.

 Consider bringing... a jacket (warm jacket and gloves for November), hat, warm socks, sturdy walking shoes.
 Don't expect to wear shorts.
 You'll be very lucky to get an Indian summer day!